Fernando Castro (Colombian footballer): Career

 In his second stage as the head of "Los Cardenales", in spite of having an exceptional performance in the Tournament Opening, serious differences with the surroundings of the club motivated his exit in 2008.
-He was replaced by the Coach Hernán Darío "Bolillo" Gómez.
+He was replaced by the coach Hernán Darío Gómez.

 In the second semester of 2010 he signed a contract with the Deportes Quindío team, and in spite of his economic limitations and staff to run an acceptable campaign, he brought the team to the quadrangular semi-finals of the tournament of that year.
 After the 2011 and 2012 seasons, he was not able to make any remarkable achievements, and he was driven to his dismissal due to economic problems, constant payroll cuts, and differences with the board of directors and some players.

 Five days into the 2014 season's closing tournament, Castro took control of the Atlético Huila, replacing the technical director Virgilio Puerto, who had been fired from the team due to bad results.
-Under his control for the rest of the competition, the Atlético Huila would reach a total of six victories, five ties and only one defeat, achieving a total of twenty-three points in front of the four teams before they changed technical directors, which put them in the quadrangular tournament semi-finals.
-During the quadrangular semi-finals, against the leader of the first Independiente Santa Fe phase and the current champions Atlético Nacional, Castro's Atlético Huila gained eleven points.
+Under his control for the rest of the competition, Atlético Huila recorded six victories, five ties and one defeat, achieving a total of 23 points in front of the four teams before they changed technical directors, which put them in the quadrangular tournament semi-finals.
+During the quadrangular semi-finals, against the leader of the first Independiente Santa Fe phase and the current champions Atlético Nacional, Castro's Atlético Huila gained 11 points.
 They had the possibility to compete in the finals but five minutes before the end of the last game, the Independiente Santa Fe were able to tie the game and surpass them in points only for having occupied a higher position in the first phase of the tournament.